Aramideh/FireBase-Cloud-Messaging/README.md

 You can send messages to the clients with these ways:

-* Use Firebase console to send FCM messages to device or emulator. go to the firebase console and start sending messages to the clients.
+* Use Firebase console to send FCM messages to device or emulator, go to the firebase console and start sending messages to the clients.

 * Using Pyfcm
-visit https://pypi.org/project/pyfcm/ to instal pyfcm. create a file and copy below code.
+visit https://pypi.org/project/pyfcm/ to install pyfcm. then create a file and copy the code provided in below in the file.

 ```
 from pyfcm import FCMNotification